DONATE TO THE HALL OF FAME

 SOUTH CAROLINA ENTERTAINMENT AND MUSIC HALL OF FAME HISTORY

-The South Carolina Entertainment Hall of Fame is a non-profit organization developed for the purpose of honoring South Carolina natives and or those with SC connections that have achieved national success.
-To date 64 music and entertainment celebrities have been inducted into the hall of fame.
+The South Carolina Entertainment Hall of Fame is a non-profit organization dedicated to honoring South Carolina natives or those with connections to the state who have achieved national success in music and entertainment.
+To date, Over 70 celebrities & entertainers have been inducted.

 Important Note: The hall of fame lost all of its memorabilia in the Georgetown fire years ago and continues to grow and replace articles from many of the inductees.
 For information, please call 1- 888-411 FAME (3263).